Tuesday, November 29, 2016

 Part of our overall mission is to develop a sustainable economic engine in North St. Louis.
 We not only want to train young entrepreneurs, we want to help stimulate nurturing environments where youth and adults can capitalize off the burgeoning locally-grown food movement.
 We received a small grant to create a collective of urban farmers who will grow food, make food products at SLU and bring their goods to market.
 We need political, civic and corporate support to assist us as we attempt to help low-income residents gain access to some of the 8,000 vacant lots in the city of St. Louis alone.
 I would also like to have professional marketers help us promote and gain support for this grand vision.
 The major goals are to develop massive, inner-city food growth, make Sweet Potato Farms a recognized brand (i.e. Glory Foods) that helps people earn money and consumers know that their purchases will empower disadvantaged individuals and neighborhoods in North St. Louis.
-We’re hoping a major food manufacture or people with the needed expertise will adopt this vision and partner with us to make it sustainable and replicable success.
+We’re hoping a major food manufacturer or people with the needed expertise will adopt this vision and partner with us to make it a sustainable and replicable success.

 There are good people in my life that have cautioned me not to write about the challenges involved with this endeavor.
-People only want to hear the positive or someone with more resources may steal the idea, they say.
+"People only want to hear the positive" or "someone with more resources may steal the idea," they say.
 I understand that but it’s not my way.
 I’m human and I do indeed have limitations.
 Basically, I’m a writer and most of the blessings in my life have come from publicly articulating what is and what needs to be.
 Besides, I write because I’m jazzed by the potential of our disregarded youth and the possibilities of creating a grassroots template for real sustainable change in low-income communities.

 If you feel me, then join me.
 With your donations of money, time and expertise, all things I’ve laid out and more are extremely possible.